- Freedom to operate

 - Patentability study

 - Panoramic searches

 Intellectual property audit

 Before developing a strategy for the protection of intellectual property that is tailored to a specific company, it is useful to establish an intellectual property audit.
-Such an audit may be required by an external investor, such as a Venture Capitalist, in the event of a merger or acquisition, or within the frame of the CTI Startup process.
+Such an audit may be required by an external investor, such as a Venture Capitalist, in the event of a merger or acquisition, or within the frame of the Innosuisse Startup process.